aindrajaya/mindkey-hugo/content/en/docs/help/faq.md

 ## Hyas?

-Doks is a [Hyas theme](https://gethyas.com/themes/) build by the creator of Hyas.
+This theme is derivative from [Hyas theme](https://gethyas.com/themes/) build by the creator of Hyas.

 ## Footer notice?